 Mostly they were looking for criminals, smugglers, slavers, the occasional pirate, and the other dregs of society that professional bounty hunters went after.

-He was hoping that the friends he was supposed to meet up with on Earth would be happy to see him and the gifts he was bringing them.
+He was hoping that the friends he was supposed to meet up with on Terra would be happy to see him and the gifts he was bringing them.
 It was all innocent enough things in the bags, certainly nothing to arouse suspicion from the Siriusian customs inspectors.
 And if his things could pass their inspectors (who collectively had the galactic reputation for being the hardest, most tight assed group of customs inspectors) he could pass anything.

-Earth right about now wouldn’t even be visible if he pulled it up on his suite’s HD screen even with maximum magnification.
+Terra right about now wouldn’t even be visible if he pulled it up on his suite’s HD screen even with maximum magnification.
 How long had it been?
 Three years?
 Yes, that seemed about right.
-He hadn’t been back to Earth in three years.
-The little side trip he made to Sirius for six days was most… stimulating for the senses as could be but still, Earth was the center of it all.
+He hadn’t been back to Terra in three years.
+The little side trip he made to Sirius for six days was most… stimulating for the senses as could be but still, Terra was the center of it all.
 It was the center of humanity.
 The Human Federation would surely defend the planet and the star system itself to the last man and he wouldn’t blame them for doing so.

 He looked at the date/time display on the wall of the suite.
 Perfect.
 He was on time for his meeting with his friends.
 The presidential inauguration was in another five weeks and it was something that he was hoping to see in person.
 Watching it on the HD was one thing, attending was another.